Jinci Liu

 Teaching Assistant: 2022-2023

-Econometric Modelling and Applications II PhD (NUS)
+Econometric Modeling and Applications II PhD (NUS)

 Teaching Assistant: 2020